andrewbanks17/MHacks15/README.md

 # MHacks15
-This program ustilizes a webcam
+This program uses 2 spark cores to communicate with eachother over a network.